benjavalero/replacer/replacer-backend/technical-design.md

 The sub-package `benchmark` contains sub-packages for several finders, with  different implementations in order to test the results and performance, and choose the best one.

+## Package `dump`

+The dumps are generated monthly and placed in a shared folder in Wikipedia servers.
+This dump folder is structured in sub-folders corresponding to the different wiki-projects, e.g. `eswiki`, which are also structured in sub-folders for each generation date, e.g. `20120120`, containing finally the dump files.
+For instance:

+- `/public/dumps/public`
+  - `enwiki`
+  - `eswiki`
+    - `20200101`
+      - `eswiki-20200101-pages-articles-multistream.xml.bz2`
+      - `eswiki-20200101-pages-articles.xml.bz2`
+      - …
+    - `20191220`
+    - `20191201`
+    - …
+  - `eswikibooks`
+  - …

+The path of the shared folder and the wiki-project ares configured externally.

+## Package `wikipedia`

+This package contains helper classes to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).

+The interface `WikipediaService` offers the methods used to request the Wikipedia: user logging, find a page by ID or title, and save page contents.
+This interface has two implementations, one of them an _offline_ one always returning the same values just for offline testing purposes.

+The requests to the API are done in `WikipediaRequestService`, receiving all the needed parameters, and the authentication token if needed.
+The responses are mapped into a `WikipediaApiResponse`.
+In case of page requests, the response is eventually mapped into a `WikipediaPage`.

 ## TODO: ROADMAP

 ### TODO: REVIEW COMPONENTS